Red X iconGreen tick iconYellow tick icon

 Research summary

 The post-pandemic workforce is facing a multitude of challenges – both situational and existential.
 Simultaneously, there is a call to action for enhancing career development initiatives that will better support learning in less formal modalities and be more accessible to larger populations.
 I propose a solution often referenced anecdotally, but rarely academically: career breaks.
 Career development literature and modern societal norms perpetuate a linear progression paradigm, seldom acknowledging or appreciating the value of career breaks.
-These planned intermissions from professional activity are primarily associated with life-changing circumstances such as maternity leave or prolonged illness, thereby limiting their narrative to necessity rather than strategic choice.
-This study challenges that narrative, proposing that career breaks, instead of being perceived as undesirable interruptions, might be integral to 21st-century career development and personal growth.
+These purposeful intermissions from professional activity are primarily associated with life-changing circumstances such as maternity leave or prolonged illness, thereby limiting their narrative to necessity rather than strategic choice.
+This study challenges that narrative, proposing that career breaks, instead of being perceived as undesirable interruptions, might be integral to 21st-century career development, lifelong learning, and personal growth.

 Research interests